slyval/guidelines/SAP Commerce/Commerce Conventions.md

      A versioning system must be derived and that should consist of a major version, a minor version as well as a patch version.
 This can be prefixed with a name that relates to the project.

 			     An example is Testv0.1.0

+- Base Package
+A base package that will be used accross all packages should be determined.
 - Integrated Development Environment
 	Without being prescriptive, any IDE should be used as long as it supports usage of SonarLint and other tools we might use.
 Having said that, the IDEs of choice are Spring Tool Suite, Eclipse and IntellijIDEA
 	SonarLint must be installed and (if feasible), connected to the central SonarQube server for rules